OpenBSD: Criticisms

 In December 2017, Ilja van Sprundel, director at IOActive, gave a talk at the CCC as well as DEF CON, entitled "Are all BSDs created equally? — A survey of BSD kernel vulnerabilities", in which he stated that although OpenBSD was the clear winner of the BSDs in terms of security, "Bugs are still easy to find in those kernels, even in OpenBSD".

-Two years later, in 2019, a talk named "A systematic evaluation of OpenBSD's mitigations" was given at the CCC, arguing that while OpenBSD has some effective mitigations, a significant part of them are "useless at best and based on pure luck and superstition", arguing for a more rational approach when it comes to designing them.
+Two years later, in 2019, an anonymous critic called "Stein" gave a talk named "A systematic evaluation of OpenBSD's mitigations" at the CCC.
+While admitting OpenBSD has some effective mitigations, he alleged a significant number were "useless at best and based on pure luck and superstition".

-Hardware compatibility

-Supported platforms and devices are listed in the OpenBSD Supported Platforms Notes.
-Other configurations may also work, but simply have not been tested or documented yet.
-Rough automatically extracted lists of supported device ids are available in a third party repository.

 Subprojects

 Many open source projects started as components of OpenBSD, including: